Industrialization in the Russian Empire

-The first steps related to accelerating the development of industry were taken during the reign of Peter I.
+The first steps related to accelerating the development of industry were taken during the reign of Peter the Great.
 However, the beginning of the introduction of machine production in leading industries and vehicles was in the second quarter of the 19th century.
 This period is considered to be the beginning of the industrial revolution in Russian Empire.
-The industrialization process continued until 1917.
-Later in the years of Soviet industrialization.
-Russia was in the role of catching up, trying to catch up with the advanced countries of the West in terms of industrial development.
+The industrialization process continued until 1917, later in the years of Soviet industrialization.
+Russia was in the process of trying to catch up with the advanced countries of the West in terms of industrial development.

 History

 Industry during the reign of Peter I

-Peter I was aware of the need for the country to land for the development of efficient trade.
+Peter I was aware of the need for the country to gain land for the development of efficient trade.
 To accomplish this task, a combat-ready army was needed.
 The combat readiness of the army depended directly on the level of development of the economy and, above all, on the degree of development in metallurgical, textile, cloth and other industries.

 The first years of the 18th century were associated with the active construction of metallurgical factories.
 In 1702–1707.
 Lipetsk, Kozminsk and Borin factories with a total number of more than 500 workers are being built.
 In Karelia in 1703, the equally large Petrovsky and Povenetsky plants were built.

 A little later, in 1704–1705, the Konchezersky plant and the Tyrpitsky ammunition plants will appear.
 All these plants used raw materials of a low level and the quality of the metal produced was not the best, but the small distance of these plants from the place of hostilities was invaluable.

 At the same time, metallurgical plants were being built in the Ural (region), including a large silver mining plant was founded in 1704 in Nerchinsk, which was of great importance for the future development of the monetary business and the country's economy.
 As a result of this construction, an industry was created that was able to equip the army with powerful artillery and other weapons.

 Over 28 private and company-owned and 7 state-owned iron factories, one state-owned and two company-owned copper plants, arose in Central Russia in the first third of the 18th century.
 In the Urals there are about 15 copper state-owned and private factories, and about 10 and 5 state-owned iron factories.

 In the first quarter of the 18th century, due to a sharp increase in the size of the army and navy, the textile and especially sailing-and-linen industry began to develop rapidly.
 In particular, the Moscow Admiralty Sailing Factory, which employed more than a thousand people.
 In the 1720s century the number of textile manufactories reached 40 (of which 24 are only in Moscow).
 According to various sources, from Peter the Great, from 98 to 180 relatively large manufactories were built.

 However, Peter I conducted a series of laws that aggravated the situation of peasants and prevented the creation of a wage labor market.